Nwachuks/Expensesify/README.md

 Combining your income and expenses info gives you and insight into your cashflow.
 Ensure you always have more coming in than going out.

 Add transactions and get real-time updates.
-Delete transactions (maybe caused by error), refresh and see the changes.
+Delete transactions (maybe caused by error) and see the changes immediately.

 ## TOOLS

-Expensesify was built with HTML, CSS, JS, AJAX, Python (Flask) and SQL.
-The CS50 IDE was used as the IDE for this project.
+Expensesify was built simply with HTML, CSS and JS.